MauriDjango/P1_DarnerMaurice_DWEC/tech_report.md

 ---

-## Front-end Workings
+## Front-end

 Front-end development, often synonymous with the presentation layer, focuses on creating the visual elements and user interface of web applications that users interact with directly.
-It involves using technologies like HTML, CSS, and JavaScript to build responsive and dynamic layouts, ensuring an engaging user experience across different devices and browsers.
+It involves using technologies like HTML, CSS, JavaScript, and various libraries and frameworks to build responsive and dynamic layouts, ensuring an engaging user experience across different devices and browsers.

 <img src="assets/img/front_end.jpg" alt="Browser Icons" style="max-width: 500px; width: auto; height: auto;">